Trump vows quick action on 'barbaric' Syria chemical attack

 U.S. Defense Secretary Jim Mattis on Monday accused Russia of falling short on its obligations to ensure that Syria abandoned its chemical weapons capabilities.

-“The first thing we have to look at is why are chemical weapons still being used at all when Russia was the framework guarantor of removing all the chemical weapons,” Mattis told reporters.

-The stakes were further raised on Monday when unidentified war planes struck a Syrian air base near Homs, killing at least 14 people, including Iranian personnel.
+The Syria conflict was further complicated on Monday when unidentified war planes struck a Syrian air base near Homs, killing at least 14 people, including Iranian personnel.
 Syria and Russia accused Israel of carrying out the attack.

 Israel, which has struck Syrian army locations many times in the course of its neighbour’s 7-year-old civil war, has neither confirmed nor denied mounting the raid.